-

-What is Dual Language?
+What is a Dual Language program?

 What is a Two Way Dual Language program?